What is the World Marathon Challenge?

 Will the Antarctica leg actually take place on the continent of Antarctica?

-Yes, the 2017 Antarctica leg will take place at Union Glacier, Antarctica, the home of the Antarctic Ice Marathon.
-Union Glacier is located at 80 Degrees South, a few hundred miles from the South Pole.
-It is situated within the Antarctic Circle on the Antarctic continental landmass.
+Yes, the 2018 Antarctica leg will take place at Novo, Antarctica, which is 6 hours flight directly south of Cape Town.
+Novo is located at 71 Degrees South, within the Antarctic Circle and on the Antarctic continental landmass.

 Why does the event start in Antarctica rather than finish in Antarctica?